NirantK/nirantk.github.io/content/writing/Minerva.md

 ---

-These are some notes and screen grabs from a talk which I'd found on Youtube.
-I seem to have lost the source/original link.
-Please share it if you know which talk is this!
+These are some notes and screen grabs from a talk which I'd found on [Youtube](https://www.youtube.com/watch?app=desktop&v=ksWwdYwXhh0&ab_channel=Databricks).
+Thanks to [Kunal Kundu](https://twitter.com/kunal__kundu) for finding the talk link which I'd lost!